 - Storage snapshots: When database files are stored in an Azure blob and you are using SQL Server 2016, you can use file-snapshot backup to perform nearly instantaneous backups and incredibly quick restores.

-For more details, see SQL Server Backup and Restore with Azure Blob Storage Service.
+For more details, see SQL Server Backup and Restore with Azure Blob storage.

-The following two sections introduce the Azure Blob storage service, including the required SQL Server components.
-It is important to understand the components and their interaction to successfully use backup and restore from the Azure Blob storage service.
+The following two sections introduce Azure Blob storage, including the required SQL Server components.
+It is important to understand the components and their interaction to successfully use backup and restore from Azure Blob storage.

-The following Azure components are used when backing up to the Azure Blob storage service.
+The following Azure components are used when backing up to Azure Blob storage.

 |Blob||A file of any type and size.
 Blobs are addressable using the following URL format: https://[storage account].blob.core.windows.net/[container]/[blob].
 For more information about page Blobs, see Understanding Block and Page Blobs|

-The following SQL Server components are used when backing up to the Azure Blob storage service.
+The following SQL Server components are used when backing up to Azure Blob storage.

 |URL||A URL specifies a Uniform Resource Identifier (URI) to a unique backup file.
 The URL is used to provide the location and name of the SQL Server backup file.
 The URL must point to an actual blob, not just a container.
 If the blob does not exist, it is created.
 If an existing blob is specified, BACKUP fails, unless the > WITH FORMAT option is specified.
 The following is an example of the URL you would specify in the BACKUP command: http[s]://[storageaccount].blob.core.windows.net/[container]/[FILENAME.bak].
 HTTPS is recommended but not required.|

-Sql Server 2016 has been updated to support block blobs.
-Please see Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases for more details.
+SQL Server 2016 has been updated to support block blobs.
+Please see Tutorial: Using Microsoft Azure Blob storage with SQL Server 2016 databases for more details.